|

 J. Champion

-In this book, you will learn different
+this book, you will learn different procedures on how one synthetically

-of mercury.
-The reason I chose gold as the primary metal is, for
+gold as the primary metal is, for years, gold has become the

-years, gold has become the status symbol of wealth.
-It's malleable
+status symbol of wealth.
+It's malleable and ductile conditioning

-two-thirds of the world's supply.
-South Dakota and Nevada are
+world's supply.
+South Dakota and Nevada are the only two states

-the only two states in the U.S. which are producing commercial
+in the U.S. which are producing commercial quantities.
+Other

-Canada, Russia, Brazil and countries within Southeast Asia.
+Brazil and countries within Southeast Asia.

 People today have little comprehension of the massive work that